 The responsibilities of the Academic Policies and Standards Committee (APSC) include studying, reviewing, and making pertinent recommendations on academic policies and procedures.
 Its duties include composing policies relevant to admission, retention and dismissal, repeat grades, withdrawal, the academic calendar, and library privileges.
 The APSC's purview is limited by the published purposes of other standing committees of the Senate.
 (Handbook, XV 4.5.2)

-The Faculty Personnel Policy Committee (FPPC), established in April 1986, has the responsibility to review faculty personnal policy matters that extend beyond the colleges and make appropriate recommendations to the ECS.
+The Faculty Personnel Policy Committee (FPPC), established in April 1986, has the responsibility to review faculty personnel policy matters that extend beyond the colleges and make appropriate recommendations to the ECS.
 (Handbook, XV 4.4.2)

 Established in April 1983, the Faculty Salary and Budget Committee (FSBC) studies pertinent data and makes recommendations on the allocation of funds within the university budget as a whole as well as within the budgets of the various administrative divisions.
 It also makes recommendations regarding other budgetary items, compensation, and faculty security, including health benefits.
 (Handbook, XV 4.3.2)